AFL-CIO: Governance

-The AFL–CIO is governed by its members, who meet in a quadrennial convention.
+The AFL-CIO is governed by its members, who meet in a quadrennial convention.
 Each member union elects delegates, based on proportional representation.
-The AFL–CIO's state federations, central and local labor councils, constitutional departments, and constituent groups are also entitled to delegates.
+The AFL-CIO's state federations, central and local labor councils, constitutional departments, and constituent groups are also entitled to delegates.
 The delegates elect officers and vice presidents, debate and approve policy, and set dues.

 Annual meetings

 From 1951 to 1996, the Executive Council held its winter meeting in the resort town of Bal Harbour, Florida.
 The meeting at the Bal Harbour Sheraton has been the object of frequent criticism, including over a labor dispute at the hotel itself.

 Citing image concerns, the council changed the meeting site to Los Angeles.
 However, the meeting was moved back to Bal Harbour several years later.
 The 2012 meeting was held in Orlando, Florida.

 State and local bodies

-The AFL–CIO constitution permits international unions to pay state federation and CLC dues directly, rather than have each local or state federation pay them.
+The AFL-CIO constitution permits international unions to pay state federation and central labor council (CLC) dues directly, rather than have each local or state federation pay them.
 This relieves each union's state and local affiliates of the administrative duty of assessing, collecting and paying the dues.
-International unions assess the AFL–CIO dues themselves, and collect them on top of their own dues-generating mechanisms or simply pay them out of the dues the international collects.
+International unions assess the AFL-CIO dues themselves, and collect them on top of their own dues-generating mechanisms or simply pay them out of the dues the international collects.
 But not all international unions pay their required state federation and CLC dues.